 - Use a good blender to break the dried fruits into small pieces

-Lastly, remember to experiment with your own pemmican recipes, and keep in mind these three key points: melt the suet properly, use lean organic meat (from trusted sources) and make sure the meat and fruits you put in the recipes are very dry.
+Remember to experiment with your own recipes, and keep in mind these three key points: melt the suet properly, use lean organic meat (from trusted sources) and make sure the meat and fruits you put in the recipes are very dry.

 Survival and Preparedness solutions recommended for you: